01 of 09

 02 of 09

-The first step in removing the vanity is to locate the water shutoff valve to your faucet and turn off both hot and cold water supply lines running to the faucet.
-A water shutoff valve will exist for each of the hot and cold water lines.
-The shut-off valves consist of a small valve and a small handle and are usually found directly under the sink in the sink base cabinet.
+The first step in removing the vanity is to locate the water shutoff valves and turn off both the hot and cold water supply lines running to the faucet.
+There should be shutoff valves for both the hot and cold water pipes, usually found near the stub-out pipes coming through the back wall or floor of the vanity cabinet.

 03 of 09

-Once the water supply is shut off to both the hot and cold water lines, the next step is to disconnect the water supply lines.
+Once the water supply is shut off to both the hot and cold water lines, the next step is to disconnect the water supply tubes.

 Continue to 4 of 9 below.

-- Have a bucket handy or place a bucket under the shutoff valves to catch any spilled water during supply line removal.
+- Place a bucket under the shutoff valves to catch any spilled water during supply line removal.

-- If the valve uses a compression fitting to hold the water line to the valve (such as in... the photo above) there will be a small copper compression sleeve on the water line under the compression nut.
-(The compression nut compresses the sleeve tight around the water line to hold it in place).
-Lift the end of the water line from the body of the shutoff valve.
+- When the mounting nuts are loose, disconnect the flexible supply tubes from the shutoff valves.
+If the valve uses a compression fitting to hold the water line to the valve (such as shown here), there will be a small copper compression sleeve on the water line under the compression nut.

 04 of 09